 Our mission is to bring smiles and warm memories to families all over the world, including in our offices and neighborhoods.
 Radio Flyer is an award-winning workplace thanks to great training programs, engaged workers and many great perks, including paid time off to volunteer!
 We also hope to bring smiles to our community by building playgrounds in underserved areas and donating products.

-Amy Bastuga, VP of Human Resources
+Amy Bastuga, SVP of Human Resources

 Brittney Snow, Sr. communications Coordinator:

 The RF International team provides annual support to an orphanage for disabled children, the Shenzhen Huayang Special School.

 The health, safety, and fair treatment of the workers in the manufacturing plants where our suppliers make our products are critical aspects of our commitment to responsibly made products.

 Our products are manufactured in the United States and overseas.
 99.9% of our overseas volume comes from suppliers who have received the “ICP Seal of Compliance" and we are working toward our goal of 100%.
 This seal means that the facilities have been audited and met the standards of the International Council of Toy Industries (ICTI) ethical manufacturing program, called the ICTI CARE Process (ICP).
 The Seal of Compliance ensures that these facilities have responsible practices in the areas of health and safety, child and forced labor, working hours and wages, discrimination and disciplinary practices, and social benefits.

 The ICP Seal is required for all overseas factories that manufacture products sold to one of our major customers.
 This helps companies such as ours promote positive change in our supply chains.
 Less than one percent of our products are manufactured at supplier that does not yet meet the ICP requirements; our goal is to work with that supplier to get the certification in 2017.